PriyaShekar28/solar-system-graphics/README.md

 # solar-system-graphics
-Animated solar system model implemented with OpenGL and FreeGLUT in C
+Animated solar system model implemented with OpenGL and FreeGLUT